Designing Artwork for Custom Discraft Discs

 BEGIN INFO FOR ALL CUSTOM DISC DESIGNERS

-Almost anything goes. feel free to put any wacky thing you would like in your design, but please avoid sexually explicit, obscene, or vulgar language and images.
+Almost anything goes. feel free to put any wacky thing you would like in your design, but please avoid drug references, sexually explicit, obscene, or vulgar language and images.
+Discraft reserves the right to refuse to print any design that does not meet our acceptable content standards.

 Discraft Inc. cannot print any copyrighted material without the written consent of the author, artist, or designer.
 If you use any copyrighted material in your design, you'll need to obtain a copyright release from the owner and submit it with your artwork.
 Examples of copyrighted material include cartoon characters, corporate logos, and school mascots.
 We also need a release from your school if you use its name in your design (for example "University of Michigan").
 Remember that you can't use the term "frisbee" in your design either, as it is a registered trademark of another company.